mouton0815/tiles-in-time/README.md

 * Mode **2**: This mode assumes that a Chrome instance is running, and that the _Activities_ tab of VeloViewer is opened.
   It prepares the map and takes the screenshots.
 * Mode **3**: In this mode nothing is changed on the map.
 In particular, the zoom level is kept.
   The _Filters_ bar must be open.
-Tiles in Time immediately starts taking screenshots.
+The runner script immediately starts taking screenshots.
+  Mode 3 runs completely offline; the VeloViewer server is not accessed.

+**TODO**: Mention that opening the map toolbar leads to auto-zoom effects; workaround is to go to another tab and then back to 'Activities'

 # Installation
 Make sure [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/download/) are installed on your computer.